mvicendese/Aritmetic-Speed-and-accuracy/README.md

 4. Check the box to **"Deploy on every push to the main branch"**.
 5. Click **"Save and deploy"**.

-Firebase will now automatically pull your code, securely inject your API key, build the application, and deploy it.
+Firebase will now automatically pull your code, securely inject your API keys, build the application, and deploy it.
 The first deployment may take a few minutes.

 Once it's finished, you will see your live **Hosting URL** right there on the Firebase Hosting dashboard.